-The facility is located in Lufkin Angelina County, Texas on a 14 hectare site.
-The operation specializes in the treatment and production of utility poles and includes three cylinders for pressure treatment.
-The operation has a total throughput of approximately 68,000 cubic metres of poles per year.
+Located in Lufkin, Angelina County, Texas on a 14 hectare site, the operation specializes in the treatment and production of utility poles and includes three cylinders for pressure treatment.
+The facility has a total throughput of approximately 68,000 cubic metres of poles per year.